jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Acknowledge.typ

 Yet, I believe standing up for justice is worth taking such risks.
 This stance also demonstrates to Whom my loyalty belongs - the *ONE*.

-During this period, another situation that deeply distressed me was the imprisonment of Pakistani Prime Minister Imran Khan and journalist Imran Riaz Khan.
+During this period, another situation that deeply distressed me was the imprisonment of Pakistani Prime Minister Imran Khan and beloved journalist and freedom advocate Imran Riaz Khan.

 Finally, to show one beautiful aspect of Germany, I would like to express my gratitude to the Federal Ministry for Economic Affairs and Climate Action of Germany.
 It has sponsored this research as properly acknowledged in @chap_0_6.